TheDataCubator/data_analyst_portfolio_project/README.md

 For this project, the charts mostly used were 📈line charts and 📊bar charts.

 #### Draw Mockup
-Refer to pages 6- 8 on [Mockup Diagram](datasets/sales-dashboard-project/project_phases.pdf)
+Refer to pages 6 - 8 in [Dashboard Mockup Diagram](datasets/sales-dashboard-project/project_phases.pdf)

 #### Dashboard Color Scheme